byronrthomas/shocknet/README.md

 1. Clone this repo
 2. In the root folder that you cloned, copy the `.env.template` file to be `.env`, i.e. `cp .env.template .env`
-3. Edit the `.env` file to update the HOSTNAME, PASSWORD and USERNAME variables to connect to your Tigergraph cloud instance
+3. Edit the `.env` file to update the HOSTNAME, PASSWORD and USERNAME variables to the values needed to connect to your Tigergraph cloud instance
 4. Install the python dependencies locally using `pip install -r requirements.txt`

 **NOTE**: the below commands assume your command to launch python > 3.7 is `python` - depending on your setup, you might need to replace `python` with `python3` in the commands below.

-Then you can run ShockNet to initialise the graph DB for you, from the root folder of this repo on your machine:
+Then you can run ShockNet to initialise the graph DB for you, from the root folder of this project run:

 `python -m shocknet.start --initialise`

 This will create the schema, by using the credentials from the `.env` file, and write all of the data into the graph.
 It will also request a secret for accessing the database and write it back to the `.env` file.

-Once this finishes, you will need to use Tigergraph GraphStudio to install queries - see instructions below [Installing queries in GraphStudio], and then return here.
+Once this finishes, you will need to use Tigergraph GraphStudio to install queries - see instructions below [Installing queries in GraphStudio](#installing-queries-in-graphstudio), and then return here.

 Once ShockNet has initialised, and you have installed the queries manually, then you can launch ShockNet, from the same directory:

 `python -m shocknet.start`

 This will launch with the webserver running locally, available at port 5000, so to launch the